 - Mira Sorrento Place between Scranton and I-805 (completed September 2006).

-- Transit center at Miramar College (Under construction).
+- Transit center at Miramar College (Completed October 2014).

-- Improvements to Mira Mesa Community Park and Carroll Site including a pool and field house (Scheduled to start Fall 2015).
+- Improvements to Mira Mesa Community Park and Carroll Site including a pool and field house (Started Fall 2015).

 - Parkdale park at the south end of Parkdale.

-- Improvements to fields next to Wangenheim Middle School.
+- Improvements to fields next to Wangenheim Middle School (in design).

 - Development of Canyon Hills Park